Bookmark: System Design Interview: An Insider’s Guide by Alex Xu

 I found this really useful for demystifying the process and giving some structure to help tackle this kind of interview.
 The repetition helps to reinforce the process.

-Other design examples include: rate limiter, consistent hashing, key-value store, unique ID generator, URL shortener, web crawler, notification system, news feed, chat system, search autocomplete, YouTube, Google Drive.
+Design examples from later chapters include: rate limiter, consistent hashing, key-value store, unique ID generator, URL shortener, web crawler, notification system, news feed, chat system, search autocomplete, YouTube and Google Drive.

 What Stuck With Me

-- The framework is a powerful tool—I want to internalize the 4-step approach and apply it systematically.
+- The 4-step framework feels pretty powerful — I want to internalize the approach and apply it systematically to future designs

 - The scaling chapter, especially the discussion around load balancers and replication, feels foundational even if the examples are somewhat dated.